 They say you get a chance when you’re not thinking about it.
-This is what I experienced at the great festival of the black scene in Leipzig, the Wave Gotik Treffen.
-It happened that I met my favorite mead salesman (I have been going to a booth on the Moritzbastei for years) on the way from one festival location to the next in the tram.
-Without knowing that I like to make hats, he told me that he really needed a big hat, but didn’t know where to find something special.
-Since I had just been practicing on a small piece for a theatrical fashion show, I offered to build him his very own individual hat.
-We met again later in the Sixtina, an Absintheria in citycentre of Leipzig, to discuss all the details.
-I went straight to work!
+That’s what happened to me once at the great festival of the black scene in Leipzig, the Wave Gotik Treffen.
+As it happened, I met my favourite mead seller (my favourite place to go for years has been a stall at the Moritzbastei) on the way from one festival location to the next on the tram.
+Without knowing that I make hats, he told me he needed a big ship’s hat but didn’t know where to find something special like that.
+I offered to make him his very own custom ship’s hat.
+We met again later at the Sixtina, an absintheria in Leipzig’s city centre, to discuss all the details.
+I immediately set to work!

 First construction phase

-I laid these materials and tools at my disposal.
-Beside a sharp knife, a saw and a drill I needed wood glue, various tongs, sandpaper and varnish.
-I sharpened the mast and already pulled up some sails and painted it black.
+I prepared these materials and tools: in addition to a sharp knife, a saw and a drill, I needed cold wood glue, various pliers, sandpaper and varnish.
+I sharpened the mast, put on some sails and painted them black.

-In order to place the wooden mast on the felt hat, I put a metal hanger on the top of the hat.
-The sails were sewn to the masts and attached to the brim with many seams.
-The seams were also used for decoration as yachting ropes.
-Through the stiffened sails it looks as if the wind was blowing really strong.
+To put the wooden mast on the felt ship’s hat, I attached a metal bracket to the crown of the hat.
+The sails were sewn to the masts and attached to the brim of the hat with many seams.
+The seams were also used for decoration as ship’s ropes.
+The stiffened sails make it look as if the wind was blowing really hard.

-Since I couldn’t find a suitable figurehead in no pearl shop, I carved one myself.
-It’s a really strenuous business.
+Since I couldn’t find a suitable figurehead in any bead shop, I carved one myself.
+A really strenuous affair.
 Unfortunately, my fingers were not completely spared.
-I expressed Fimo on the wooden corpus and formed the figure.
-I gave her a morbid appearance with leaf metal and acrylic varnish.
+I pressed Fimo onto the wooden body and shaped the figurehead.
+I gave it a morbid appearance with metal leaf and acrylic varnish.

-Bye, you big ship!
+Bye-bye, you giant ship!
 Ahoy!
-Once the hat came sailing back to me.
-I repaired a small cracked spot, my customer waited, I was quickly finished.
-When we talked during the repair, it turned out that he and his girlfriend might have wanted to go to a party in the “ship partner look”.
-But the celebration was very soon.
-Remember, I still had the little white hat from the fashion show.
-Now the white “Flying Dutchman” and the black “Big Revenger”, that’s what I called my hats, sail through the world together!
+Once the ship’s hat came sailing back to me.
+I repaired a small cracked spot, my customer was waiting right away, I finished quickly.
+As we talked during the repair, it turned out that he and his girlfriend wanted to go to a party possibly in the “ship partner look”.
+But the party was very soon.
+I happened to still have the little white hat from a theatrical fashion show.
+So now the white “Flying Dutchman” and the black “Big Revenger”, as I called my hats, are sailing through the world together!